doctrine/couchdb-documentation/en/reference/association-mapping.rst

         "type": "User"
     }

-See how no "associations" key is present in the "doctrine_metadata" key.
 A view is used to lookup the related articles.
-The view emits doctrine_metadata.type, all associations and their ids.
+The view emits type, all associations and their ids.

 EmbedOne
 ~~~~~~~~